stoneyrh/gSOAP/gsoap/src/README.txt

 	make -f MakefileManual

-The above command assumes you have Bison and Flex installed.
-To use Yacc, please edit MakefileManual and change as follows:
+The above commands to build 'soapcpp2' assume you have Bison and Flex installed.
+To use Yacc instead, please use:

-YACC=yacc -d -v -s soapcpp2_yacc
+	$ cd gsoap/src
-CMFLAGS=-DWITH_YACC -DWITH_FLEX
+	$ make YACC='yacc -d -v -s soapcpp2_yacc' CMFLAGS='-DWITH_YACC -DWITH_FLEX' -f MakefileManual

 If you do not have the Bison tool, please download and install it from here: